Bhaktapur: Main sights

+Taumadhi Square

-The Taumadhi Square (𑐟𑑅𑐩𑐵𑐬𑐷, Tamārhi) houses the Nyatapola temple, the five storeyed temple commissioned by King Bhupatindra Malla and shrines the tantric goddess Siddhi Lakshmi, the personal deity of the royal couple.
+The Taumadhi Square (𑐟𑑅𑐩𑐵𑐬𑐷, Tamārhi) houses the Nyatapola temple, the five storeyed temple commissioned by King Bhupatindra Malla and shrines for the tantric goddess Siddhi Lakshmi, the personal deity of the royal couple.
 Under the shadow of Nyatapola stands the three storey temple associated with Bhairava which was first built by Vishva Malla and then later remodeled by Jagajjyoti Malla in its present form.
-The square also contains the courtyard of Til Mādhav Narayana, the Aesāmārhi satta(often called the Kasthamandap of Bhaktapur), the Betala temple and a golden hiti.
+The square also contains the courtyard of Til Mādhav Narayana, the Aesāmārhi satta (often called the Kasthamandap of Bhaktapur), the Betala temple and a golden hiti.
 The Shikhara temple of Jagannath and the roofed temple of Lakshmi Narasimha are also established near the square.

+Dattatraya Square

 The Dattatraya Square located in the Tachapal tole (Nepal bhasa: Devanagari=तचपाल, Pracalit script=𑐟𑐔𑐥𑐵𑐮) is one of the oldest monument of the town.
-The Dattatraya Square consists of the three-story pagoda-style Dattatraya Temple, dedicated to Guru Dattatreya, which is the combined form of three principal Hindu deities, (Brahma the creator, Vishnu the preserver, and Maheswora the destroyer), was built during the reign of King Yaksha Malla (1428 A.D. – 1482 A.D.) and was opened to the public around 1486 A.D., only after his demise.
+The Dattatraya Square consists of the three-story pagoda-style Dattatraya Temple, dedicated to Guru Dattatreya, which is the combined form and avatar of three principal Hindu deities, (Brahma the creator, Vishnu the preserver, and Maheswora the destroyer, respectively), was built during the reign of King Yaksha Malla (1428 A.D. – 1482 A.D.) and was opened to the public around 1486 A.D., only after his demise.
 The exact date of construction of the Dattatraya temple is still obscure.
 This temple, according to popular belief, was constructed from a single piece of wood from one tree.
 At the entrance are two large sculptures of the Jaiput wrestlers(locally known as kutuwo), Jaimala and Pata (as in the Nyatapola Temple), a "Chakra", and a gilded metal statue of Garuda, a bird-like divinity.
 Around the temple are wood carved panels with erotic decorations.
 It was subsequently repaired and renovated by King Vishwa Malla in 1548 A.D.
-The Dattatraya Square is also the home to the Pujari Math which was the former palace of the Malla Kings and later served as the settlement for the priests of the temple and Tibetan traders.
+The Dattatraya Square is also the home to the Pujari Math which was the former palace of the Malla Kings and court and later served as the settlement for the priests of the temple and Tibetan traders.
 Today, the Pujari Math has been converted into a Woodcraft and Bronze Museum.
 The Pujari Matha is mostly noted for its artistic windows including the popular Mhaykhā Jhyā (lit.
 Peacock Window).
-In front of the Dattatraya temple is the Bhimsena Temple which is dedicated to Bhin:dyo, the Newari deity of commerce often confused with the Pandava brother Bhimsena.
+In front of the Dattatraya temple is the Bhimsena Temple, which is dedicated to Bhin:dyo, the Newari deity of commerce often confused with the Pandava brother Bhimsena.